viktorferenczi/Edison-Web-Exam-Codecool/README.md

 There are 3 base models: Model S, Model X, and Model 3.

-Logged in users can order models, Admins can add new models to the site, and watch the log.
+Logged in users can order models, Admins can manage users, and watch the log.

 Using:
 HTML